jvalley19/vdc/Environments/Windows-VD/readme.md

 3. Run `git clone https://github.com/RKSelvi/vdc.git`.
 This will clone the GitHub repository in a folder named `vdc`.
 4. Run `cd vdc` to change directory in the source folder.
 5. Run `git checkout master` to switch to the branch with the current in-development version of the toolkit.

-### Build the Docker image

-1. Ensure that the [Docker daemon](https://docs.docker.com/config/daemon/) is running.
-If you are new to Docker, the easiest way to do this is to install [Docker Desktop](https://www.docker.com/products/docker-desktop).
-1. Open a terminal window
-1. Navigate to the folder where you cloned the repository. _The rest of the quickstart assumes that this path is `C:\git\vdc\`_
-1. Run `docker build . -t vdc:latest` to build the image.

-### Run the toolkit container

-After the image finishing building, you can run it using:

-`docker run -it --rm -v C:\git\vdc\Config:/usr/src/app/Config -v C:\git\vdc\Environments:/usr/src/app/Environments -v C:\git\vdc\Modules:/usr/src/app/Modules vdc:latest`

-A few things to note:

-- You don't need to build the image every time you want to run the container.
-You'll only need to rebuild it if there are changes to the source (primarily changes in the `Orchestration` folder).
-- The `docker run` command above will map volumes in the container to volumes on the host machine.
-This will allow you to directly modify files in these directories (`Config`,`Environments`, and `Modules`).

-When the container starts, you will see the prompt
-`PS /usr/src/app>`

 ## Configure the toolkit